HAWTHORNE FOR HIGH SCHOOL PACKET

-Hawthorne is still one of the most widely-read authors in U.S. high schools, and his contribution to American literature is undeniable.
-Below is a packet with some essential information for high school groups who have, or who will be studying Nathaniel Hawthorne.
+Hawthorne is still one of the most widely read authors in U.S. high schools, and his contribution to American literature is undeniable.
+Below is a packet with some essential information for high school groups that are or will be studying Nathaniel Hawthorne.

 Teachers often seek additional background information specific to a topic, historic era or museum offering.
 The House of the Seven Gables is pleased to offer a selected bibliography on a variety of themes, most notably Early American architecture, Nathaniel Hawthorne and his family, Nathaniel Bowditch, and the early colonists’ way of life.